atom-exiles/path-of-exile-item-filter/README.md

-# Path of Exile item filters
+# Path of Exile: Item Filters

-This package provides a grammar that helps you create item filters for Path of Exile.
+This package provides additional support for the creation of Path of Exile filters within Atom, making it easier to create item filters for the game.

-### It provides context aware examples for
-* Conditions
-* Actions
-* BaseType
-* Class
-* Other more trivial examples

 ![Demo](https://raw.githubusercontent.com/callum-ramage/path-of-exile-item-filter/master/demo.gif)

-### Configuring text colours
+### Features
+* Grammar: allowing Atom to understand item filter syntax.
+* Autocompletion: giving Atom knowledge of items, rules, and more.

+### Help and Configuration

+#### Configuring Text Colours
-Familiarise yourself with the [Atom Basic Customization guide](http://flight-manual.atom.io/using-atom/sections/basic-customization/).
+Familiarize yourself with the [Atom Basic Customization guide](http://flight-manual.atom.io/using-atom/sections/basic-customization/).

 Copy the contents of [poe.less](https://github.com/callum-ramage/path-of-exile-item-filter/blob/master/styles/poe.less) into your styles.less.
 You can access your styles.less from the File menu under Stylesheet...

-## Thanks for the help with Atlas of Worlds [GlenCFL](https://github.com/GlenCFL)